hellguz/CAD_Copilot/README.md

 Follow these steps in order to train your own model.

 #### **Step 1: Convert Raw SVGs**
-Place all your `.svg` files into the `data/svg` folder.
+Place all your `.svg` files from the FloorPlanCAD dataset into the `data/svg` folder.
 Then run the conversion script.
 It will automatically sort the geometry and save the results in `data/raw`.

 ```bash
 python convert_svg_to_json.py